dockstore/azul/.github/PULL_REQUEST_TEMPLATE/anvilprod-hotfix.md

 - [ ] Name of PR branch matches `hotfixes/<GitHub handle of author>/<issue#>-<slug>-anvilprod`
 - [ ] PR is linked to the issue it hotfixes
 - [ ] Status of linked issue is *In progress*
-- [ ] PR description links to connected issue
+- [ ] PR description links to linked issue
 - [ ] PR title is `Hotfix anvilprod: ` followed by title of linked issue
 - [ ] PR title references the linked issue